Updated: Mar 1

 In 2016, the first fully functional Wheel Pad prototype was constructed.
 The company continues to receive orders for its units, which can be leased for $2,000 a month or purchased for $75,000.
 Wheel Pad staff and local contractors can deliver and install each unit.

-Here at Retiring Tiny we are excited to share that Wheel Pad is currently developing an Accessible Tiny House to be available Fall 2020!
+Here at Retiring Tiny we are excited to share that Wheel Pad is currently developing an Accessible Tiny House!
 This will be slightly larger than their current model, and come complete with a small kitchenette.
 We will keep you updated for sure on their progress, but if you have more questions, do reach out to Wheel Pad's RJ Adler